Trump slams U.S. watchdog's report on shortages at coronavirus-hit hospitals

 “Another Fake Dossier,” he wrote on Twitter.

-The U.S. Department of Health and Human Services’s Office of the Inspector General is led by Christi Grimm, the principal deputy inspector general, who has served in the office since 1999.
+The U.S. Department of Health and Human Services Office of the Inspector General (OIG) is led by Christi Grimm, the principal deputy inspector general, who has served in the office since 1999.

-The office did not return a request for comment on Trump’s tweet.
+An HHS OIG spokeswoman said the office “approached this survey with the same integrity and quality standards as we have in previous work” and said staff had interviewed “knowledgeable professionals at more than 320 hospitals across 46 states.”

 Trump’s criticism came less than a week after he notified Congress on Friday he was firing the inspector general of the U.S. intelligence community, who was involved in triggering an impeachment probe of the Republican president last year.